10 Surprising Things That Can Raise Your Cancer Risk

 You also don’t walk enough

 It’s probably the least complicated form of exercise, and you don’t even have to do it that much: aim for at least 30 minutes at a moderate pace, five or more days a week.
 Break up the recommended 30 into 10, 10, and 10, if that’s more manageable.
 Research has consistently shown that adults who increase their physical activity (either in intensity, duration, or frequency) can reduce their risk of developing colon cancer by up to 40 percent, compared to those who are sedentary.
 Gently pounding the pavement may also impact breast cancer risk.
 A study that examined the exercise habits of more than 73,600 postmenopausal women over almost two decades found that the ladies who walked at a leisurely three miles per hour pace for about one hour a day had a 14 percent reduced risk than those who walked less than three hours per week.
 The most active women, who did some heavy sweating for up to 10 hours each week, had a 25 percent lower risk of developing breast cancer than women who exercised the least.
-Here are some more great benefits of taking more walks.

 You always sleep with the TV on

 This cancer risk factor isn’t as well-studied as, say, smoking or excessive sun exposure, but it’s still worth mentioning.
 Studies suggest that exposing our bodies to artificial light at night increases risk for certain cancers, such as breast and prostate (which require hormones to grow), according to a paper in the journal Environmental Health Perspectives.
 There is some evidence that women who work night shifts have shown slightly higher rates of breast cancer, whereas blind women have shown decreased risks.
 And a study of 164 countries indicated those with higher overall levels of artificial light at night were associated with higher incidences of breast cancer.
 One possible explanation is exposure to artificial light at night suppresses the production of melatonin, a hormone that helps control the sleep cycle, and works as a powerful antioxidant.
 Some research suggests lower levels of melatonin are linked to a higher risk of breast cancer.
 Though more research is needed to determine the exact mechanisms in play and how light at night contributes to cancer risk, you should still take steps to avoid unnecessary exposure.
 Read a paperback instead of a tablet, keep your laptop out of the bedroom, and set a timer on your TV so it turns off.
+These are the things that cancer doctors do to prevent cancer.

 You never say no to another cocktail